The Bankrate promise

-For a long time, investing in small businesses was reserved for accredited investors or individuals with a net worth of at least $1,000,000 and an annual income of $200,000 or more.
+For a long time, investing in small businesses was reserved for accredited investors or individuals with a net worth of at least $1,000,000 (excluding their primary residence), an annual income of more than $200,000 for each of the past two years and the expectation it will continue, or those who hold certain investment licenses.
 Depending on the deal, federal regulation prohibited retail investors from accessing what officials considered to be highly risky investments.

 However, the 2012 Jumpstart Our Business Startups Act, or JOBS Act, lifted some restrictions, allowing retail investors over 18 years of age to invest in crowdfunding platforms like Mainvest or Honeycomb Credit.
 Both startups vet small business owners and provide access to credit.